PavloPolovyi/taxi-service/README.md

 * Logout option

 ## <h2>:file_folder: Project structure</h2>
-<p>:point_right:The Presentation layer is represented by jsp pages</p>
-<p>:point_right:Controllers are main components of Data service layer and responsible for working with HTTP methods and transmission of data from BLL to the presentation layer. </p>
+<p>:point_right:Controllers are main components of Presentation layer
+and responsible for receiving user requests and giving response with jsp page</p>
-<p>:point_right:Business logic layer consists of services that are responsible for main logic of app</p>
+<p>:point_right:Business logic layer consists of services that are
+responsible for transmission of data to controllers</p>
-<p>:point_right:DAO classes represent Data access layer
+<p>:point_right:DAO classes represent Data access layer and responsible for CRUD operations
-and responsible for CRUD operations with database entities</p>
+with database entities</p>

 ## <h2>Technologies</h2>
 * Java 11